Frequently Asked Questions

 • Can I track my Set progress?

 Yes, you can track your Set progress compared to other collectors via the Set Leaderboards.
 Each Set has a Leaderboard for CAC Only and Universal sets.
-If you feel your Set is lagging where you want it to be on the Leaderboards, you can add missing items to your Want List in an attempt to be matched with coins that could upgrade your Set.
+If you feel your Set is lagging where you want it to be on the Leaderboards, you can search for them in the CAC Coin Marketplace.
+Or better yet, add missing items or items you’d like to upgrade to your Want List; when new items matching your criteria are added to the CAC Coin Marketplace, you’ll get an email notifying you.

 • Is my Registry Set information public?